Skip to content

 1. Have a strong leadership team

-Having a management team in place can be a great way of providing comfort to an acquirer that the business is not a one-man show!
+Having a management team in place can be a great way of providing comfort to an acquirer that the business is not a one-man show with a clear succession plan!
 Introducing clear expectations and good accountability within the leadership team is essential to operating sustainably.
 Having a carefully selected and balanced team with the requisite skills adds significant value to an enterprise.
 Individuals with previous experience within a large corporate environment are not always appropriate in a fast moving small-to-medium sized enterprise.
 Ensuring candidates have a significant body of experience in a similar sized organisation helps to mitigate introducing the wrong person.
 At the very least the organisational design must makes sense with clear roles and responsibilities.
 Cultivating a leadership team that can run the business without you is an important part of the journey to preparing your business for sale or exit.

 1. Analyse and mitigate your risks

-You want to present your business as a stable enterprise to potential acquirers.
-Being across and mitigating risks such as revenue concentration, obsolete stock, litigation, doubtful debt etc. is essential to the defence of your earnings.
 Buyers will not expect a completely trouble-free business (with the exception of private equity firms, who frequently seem to want perfection) but they will expect management to be fully across the risks, and where necessary have them reflected in the numbers by way of provisions and have a sensible and cogent plan for each matter going forward.

 1. Optimise your corporate structure